turbotest/HELP/docs/vagrant/vg-testing-configuration-locally.md

 However, if you make changes in your configuration, it would be nice to be able to test those changes locally _before_ pushing them.
 This is easily accomplished using [Vagrant](https://www.vagrantup.com/docs/installation/).
 See the troubleshooting note below regarding a Vagrant issue and its solution if you need it.

+In order to test changes in your `install` and `setup` sections, you will need to start with a fresh Vagrant VM.
+Run `vagrant destroy` to remove the existing VM so that the next time you do a `vagrant up` it will be with a new VM.

 A `Vagrantfile` is provided that will create a virtual machine identical to the one Turbo Test will use on the cloud.
 Using this local VM, you can test your configuration file locally.

 There are of course a multitude of ways you could do this, but here are some suggestions.